 A hard money loan may be for a few months or up to three years.
 It depends upon the type of home that you are buying and what your needs are.
 Hard money loans for rehabbing a single family home are often from six months to one year.
 On the other hand, a loan for a commercial property may be two or three years in length.

-The most common project types for hard money loans are:
+The most common project types for hard money home loans are:

 A hard money loan has a higher interest rate than a conventional mortgage loan because the risk to the lender is higher.
 You could pay monthly on a 8 to 15% interest rate, plus several points.
 While this is usually an expensive loan, it often is the best case possibility for people who need short term funding for many real estate projects.

-The majority of hard money lenders want to look over the property that is securing the loan.
-The best option is to find a good local hard money lender.
+The majority of hard money lenders for bad credit want to look over the property that is securing the loan.
+The best option is to find a good local hard money lender that has built a reputation closing these types of high risk mortgages that you need.
 There are a few hard money lenders for bad credit that work nationally, but they will have less flexible lending requirements because they often cannot view the property personally.

 Most of the real estate deals we have done with a hard money lender was with a local company.
 You can check online in your area for good hard money lenders in your city or county.
 Whether you are searching for home financing or mortgage-refinance loans, we suggest, checking for reviews online to see who has had a good experience with local lenders.